-- You Cannot Break Up In Person: If you have been trying to come out of a relationship but your partner always begs and convince you to stay back – you know that it’s never going to be easy.
+- You Cannot Break Up In Person: If you have been trying to come out of a relationship but your partner always begs and convinces you to stay back – you know that it’s never going to be easy.
 Codependent relationships and even compulsions drive a person to not let the other go.
 Breaking up over texts is the right thing to do in such cases.

 - It’s Mutual: Sometimes, both of you may realize that the relationship has hit stagnancy.
 You have become so neutral and passive that you often find reasons to avoid each other.
 Breaking up over texts is a relief for both in such cases.